eikekoehn/TIPMIP_carbon_cycle/README.md

 * "01_postprocessing" contains scripts to compute standardized datasets for each model, such as globally integrated or averaged time series, or time slice maps
 * "02_analysis_and_plotting" takes these standardized datasets to perform single model or multi-model analyses.

+## Analyses to be added:

+* compute time slice average maps at different global warming levels for each run (31-yr centered means)
+* compute regional time series for terrestrial keys regions: Amazon, Congo, Boreal
+* compute regional time series for oceanic key regions: North Atlantic, Arctic, Southern Ocean, subtropics/tropics

 ## To Do:

 * so far, the global average/integral time series calculation does not take the land or ocean area fraction (sftlf, sftof) into account.
 Need to implement for the relevant models.
+* when plotting the time series color coded with the run color, i go backwards so that each run color appears.
+Overlaying obscures the colors somewhat.

 ## Double check: